 Trained medical interpreters are available round-the-clock at no cost to patients, family members or significant others.
 American Sign Language (ASL) interpreters are available as needed to meet the communication needs of our deaf patients via video conferencing.
 In-person ASL interpreters can be booked through the Interpreter Services with advanced notice.
 In emergency or short-notice situation in which an interpreter isn’t immediately available, we will utilize a telephonic and/or video remote interpreter.
 To contact our Interpreter Services, please call:

 If you have care-related questions or concerns, feel free to speak with any of your caregivers at any time.
-Or, if you prefer, our patient advocate is available to discuss any concerns you or your family may have about your individual care or other issues.
+If you prefer, our patient advocate is available to discuss any concerns you or your family may have about your individual care or other issues.
 Call 508-674-5600, ext.
-2020 to speak with the patient advocate.
+2020, to speak with the patient advocate.